lyteword/kjv/luke/chapter-23.md

 <sup>42</sup> And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.

-<sup>43</sup> And Jesus said unto him, Verily I say unto thee , To day shalt thou be with me in paradise .
+<sup>43</sup> And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.

 <sup>44</sup> And it was about the sixth hour, and there was a darkness over all the earth until the ninth hour.

 <sup>45</sup> And the sun was darkened, and the veil of the temple was rent in the midst.

-<sup>46</sup> ¶ And when Jesus had cried with a loud voice, he said, Father , into thy hands I commend my spirit : and having said thus, he gave up the ghost.
+<sup>46</sup> ¶ And when Jesus had cried with a loud voice, he said, Father, into thy hands I commend my spirit: and having said thus, he gave up the ghost.

 <sup>47</sup> Now when the centurion saw what was done, he glorified God, saying, Certainly this was a righteous man.